benwilber/lua-valid/README.md

 The comparison is performed using the equality operator (`==`), which means that both the value and the type must match exactly.

-Note: that two tables will not compare equal unless they are both references to *the same* table.
+Note: Two tables will not compare equal unless they are both references to *the same* table.

 #### Usage